Juan Tusquets Terrats: Life and opinions

 In 1933, Tusquets was invited by the international Anti-masonic Association to visit a newly established concentration camp - Dachau concentration camp.
 He commented they did it to show what we had to do in Spain.
 He claimed later to have been shocked by what he saw - 'at the time however the flow and intensity of his anti-Semitic and anti-Masonic publications did not abate.'

-Tusquets would come to have influence within the Spanish Right - and specifically over Franco - who enthusiastically devoured his anti-Semitic and anti-Masonic diatribes.
-Ramón Serrano Suñer, Franco's brother-in-law and right-hand man 1937-41 would later praise Tusquet's contribution to "the creation of the atmosphere which led to the national uprising".
+Tusquets would come to have influence within the Spanish Right - and specifically over Franco - who enthusiastically devoured his antisemitic and anti-Masonic diatribes.
+Ramón Serrano Suñer, Franco's brother-in-law and right-hand man 1937-42 would later praise Tusquet's contribution to "the creation of the atmosphere which led to the national uprising".
 Tusquets was on the periphery of the military plot against the Republic further through his links with Catalan Carlists.
 When Tusquets finally became a collaborator of Franco in Burgos during the Civil War, his files on alleged Freemasons would provide an important part of the organisational infrastructure of the repression.